1130 E. Missouri Avenue

 BFA, MAPC with a Specialty in Expressive Arts Therapy

-Liz Tomko is an Expressive Arts Therapist who saw that there was a gap in creative therapy services for kids in Phoenix, Arizona.
+Liz Tomko saw that there was a gap in expressive art services for kids in Phoenix, Arizona.
 In 2010, she decided to change that by opening Artplay, a safe place for kids to explore their feelings through art-making and sensory play in a non-clinical setting.

 Liz found inspiration for her calling as a teenager.
 While growing up in the outback of Australia during her formative years, the local high school art teacher told Liz to one day become an Art Therapist as she was naturally helping fellow students process their emotions through their art.
 Liz moved back to the U.S. and earned her Bachelor of Fine Arts (BFA) at Texas Tech in 1997 before moving to Arizona, where she worked as a graphic designer for 10 years.
 At that point, Liz took the sound advice of her outback art teacher and received her Master of Arts in Professional Counseling (MAPC) with a Specialty in Expressive Arts Therapy at Ottawa University in Phoenix.
 This degree enables Liz to help kids through the use of all forms of art.
 Instead of working for an agency, school or medical facility, Liz asserted her independence and founded Artplay in 2010.
 She continually grows Artplay by expanding services in order to help as many kids in the community as possible.